 Burley Encore X Review – Results of our Test Rides

 The Burley Encore X is Burley’s 2019 update on the Burley Encore and offers suspension and the ability to convert to a cargo trailer.
-(The standard Encore no longer converts to a cargo trailer.)
-Both the Encore and the Encore X also now come standard with a smooth-rolling single stroller wheel and are still compatible with all of Burley’s conversion kits.
+The Encore X now comes standard with a smooth-rolling single stroller wheel and is still compatible with all of Burley’s conversion kits.

 Burley trailers come in three quality tiers – Recreation (Good), Sport (Better), and Performance (Best).
-The Encore line of trailers is Burley’s mid-tier, or Sport trailers.
+The Encore X is Burley’s mid-tier, or Sport trailer.
 Having just reviewed the new 2019 Burley D’Lite X (Performance), and the perennial favorite Bee (Recreation), the mid-tier Encore X was our chance to test Burley’s Sport tier of trailers.

 The Encore’s high-quality and durable components make the trailer a cinch for parents to use, and create a super comfy atmosphere for the passengers.
 With a bench seat and a high-quality harness system, it was a breeze to get kids in and out of the trailer.
 UV windows and a sunshade protect sensitive skin from the glaring sun.
 A perfectly designed mesh cup holder allows little ones to easily access sippy cups and snacks.
 All the little details done right make for an exceptional trailer.